The Role of Ab Initio Beta-Decay Calculations in Light Nuclei for Probes of Physics Beyond the Standard Model: Radiative Corrections to superallowed beta decays

 where $\Delta_R^V$ is a nucleus-independent RC which is also present in the free neutron decay.
 All the SM theory inputs that depend on the decaying nuclear system reside in the following quantity:

-where $f$ is the ``statistical rate function'' that comes from the phase space integral of the tree-level squared amplitude corrected by various leading SM effects (e.g. Fermi function and the nuclear weak form factor), $\delta_r'$ is an ``outer'' RC which is largely independent of the detailed nuclear structure, $\delta_\text{C}$ is the isospin-symmetry-breaking correction to the Fermi matrix element, and $\delta_\text{NS}$ is the nuclear structure (NS)-dependent RC.
+where $f$ is the ``statistical rate function'' that comes from the phase space integral of the tree-level squared amplitude corrected by various leading \red{nucleus-dependent SM effects such as Fermi function and the nuclear weak form factor~\cite{Seng:2023cgl}, as well as atomic effects such as screening corrections~\cite{Rose:1936zz} and atomic overlap corrections~\cite{Hardy:2008gy}}. $\delta_r'$ is an ``outer'' RC which is largely independent of the detailed nuclear structure, $\delta_\text{C}$ is the isospin-symmetry-breaking (ISB) correction to the Fermi matrix element, and $\delta_\text{NS}$ is the nuclear structure (NS)-dependent RC.
 It is interesting to note that, since $V_{ud}$ is a nucleus-independent quantity, the product $\mathcal{F}t$ should also be nucleus-independent if SM is correct, despite that $\mathcal{F}$ and $t$ are separately nucleus-dependent.

 $\delta_\text{NS}$ arises from the nucleus-dependent part of the so-called ``nuclear $\gamma W$-box diagram'', given by the first diagram in Fig. \ref{fig:deltaNStrad}.
 To be more specific, it is contributed by the ``axial'' box diagram, where the $W$-boson is coupled to the axial component of the nuclear weak current.
 The ``traditional'' picture to understand the origin of $\delta_\text{NS}$, is that it comes from the second and third diagrams in Fig. \ref{fig:deltaNStrad}: \begin{itemize} \item Type A: Both the weak and the electromagnetic (EM) vertices are acting on the same nucleon, but it is a bound nucleon instead of a free nucleon, so the weak and EM couplings are shfited from the ``free'' values to the ``quenched'' values, that are numerically smaller. \item Type B: The weak and EM vertices can act on two different nucleons, so this is intrinsically a nucleus-dependent contribution. \end{itemize} Within this picture, one can write: